apparena/docs/docs/integration/index.rst

 Integration guide
 =================

-.. note:: Before you can integrate App-Arena to your systems backend, you have to generate an API key.
+.. note:: Before you can integrate App-Arena to your systems backend, you have to generate an
+          `API key <../api/apikey.html>`_.
           Once you got it, you can start requesting our `API <../api/index.html>`_.

 To make it easy here are some examples for an integration.
 All requests are available in a `POSTman <../postman.html>`_.